Moneydollar/ClipTone/README.md

 - Download audio from videos as MP3 files.
 - Simple and easy-to-use user interface.
-- Also allows downloading videos from other sites
+- Also allows downloading videos from many sites

 ## Usage